Aleksobrad/aleksobrad.github.io/_members/felix-cited.md

 role: phd
 ---

 Steffi is an MD-PhD candidate at Columbia interested in cancer genomics and computational biology.
+She is co-mentored in the Obradovic & Califano Labs.